 The Crosbys’ 1933 home at the corner of Forman and Toluca Lake avenues is a charming 5,000-square-foot English Tudor.
 (Bing also bought a house on Ponca Avenue for his parents.)
 Dixie’s father, Evan Wyatt, supervised the construction, including many custom-designed details.
 Of one, the small balcony overlooking the foyer, Wyatt reportedly joked, “That’s so Bing can sing to his guests as they arrive.”
 Other features reinforce Crosby’s reputation as a partier, especially in the den, where he would hang out with friends after games at Lakeside.
 “Some of the motifs in the stained-glass windows are playing cards and beer,” Carter says.
 “This must have been the original man cave.”

-By 1936, the Crosbys had three sons and wanted a larger place for their growing family (a fourth boy would come along in 1938), so they sold the Forman home to two other famous entertainers, Al Jolson and Ruby Keeler.
-(Carter recalls that Keeler’s niece, who was born in the house, stopped by to see it a few years ago and reminisced about spraining her ankle on the stairs “sometime in the late ’30s.”)
+By 1936, the Crosbys had three sons and wanted a larger place for their growing family — a fourth boy would come along in 1938 — so they sold the Forman home to two other famous entertainers, Al Jolson and Ruby Keeler.
+(The couple bought the place for Keeler’s parents and built their own house in Encino; however, when Keeler and Jolson split in 1939, she and their son took refuge in Toluca Lake with her parents.
+Carter recalls that Keeler’s niece, who was born in the house, stopped by to see it a few years ago and reminisced about spraining her ankle on the stairs “sometime in the late ’30s.”)
 After that, the house didn’t make headlines again until Getty Oil executive Sid Petersen bought it in 1976, living there with his family until 1992.